Frequently asked questions

 The app is available exclusively through the Mac App Store and the Microsoft Store.
 The two stores handle testing differently.

-Unfortunately, the Mac App Store↗ doesn't offer a way to test one-time purchase apps for the macOS version.
+Unfortunately, the Mac App Store doesn't offer a way to test one-time purchase apps for the macOS version.
 Some developers work around this by offering their app for free and dividing the features into free, time-limited, and unlimited with in-app purchases.
-Square Sketch, however, is intended to be a classic app where the costs are fixed upon download and whose interface is free of any indications of potentially paid features during use.
+Square Sketch, however, is intended to be a classic app where the costs are fixed upon download and the interface is free of any indications of potentially paid features during use.

 Occasionally, there are beta tests for the macOS version available through TestFlight, which you’re welcome to join.
 According to the TestFlight Terms of Service, these beta tests are primarily intended to provide feedback to the developer, not to serve as a basis for making a purchase decision.